FROG: A new people detection dataset for knee-high 2D range finders: FROG dataset

 We make available a collection of Python scripts and modules in order to facilitate the loading process, as part of our benchmarking suite described in Section~\ref{sec:bench}.
 This also includes the scripts we used to process the ROS bag files and the annotated scan data generated using our labeling tool, as well as exporting the data into the final HDF5 files; so that other researchers may be able to replicate our methodology with their own data.

 We define the following arrays (known as \textit{datasets} in HDF5 parlance):

 \begin{itemize} \item \texttt{scans}: This is a \texttt{float32} array of dimension $(N, 720)$ containing each individual laser scan vector, where $N$ is the total number of scans in the file.
 Each individual value is measured in meters. \item \texttt{timestamps}: This is a \texttt{float64} array of dimension $(N)$ containing the timestamp of each scan (in seconds since the UTC Unix epoch). \item \texttt{circles}: This is a \texttt{float32} array of dimension $(M, 6)$ containing all person annotations, where $M$ is the total number of person annotations in the file.
-The second dimension contains six values as following, specifying the position (in both cartesian and polar coordinates) of the person. \begin{itemize} \item 0 and 1: Specifies the X/Y position (in meters) of the person. \item 2: Specifies the radius (in meters) of the bounding circle that surrounds the person. \item 3 and 4: Specifies the angle (in radians) and distance from the origin (in meters) of the person. \item 5: Specifies the half-angle that covers the bounding circle when projected from the origin. \end{itemize} \item \texttt{circle\_idx}: This is an \texttt{uint32} array of dimension $(N)$ that specifies the index into \texttt{circles} of the first person annotation associated with each scan, the other annotations being stored sequentially afterwards. \item \texttt{circle\_num}: This is an \texttt{uint32} array of dimension $(N)$ that specifies the total number of person annotations associated with each scan. \item \texttt{split}: This is an \texttt{uint8} array of dimension $(N)$ exclusive to the file containing the benchmark training/validation sets, specifying which scans belong to which set (0 = training, 1 = validation).
+The second dimension contains six values as following, specifying the position (in both cartesian and polar coordinates) of the person. \begin{itemize} \item 0 and 1: Specifies the X/Y position (in meters) of the person. \item 2: Specifies the radius (in meters) of the bounding circle that surrounds the person. \item 3 and 4: Specifies the angle (in radians) and distance from the origin (in meters) of the person. \item 5: Specifies the half-angle that covers the bounding circle when projected from the origin. \end{itemize} Person annotations are associated with only a single scan, and the exact range of entries in the \texttt{circles} array that correspond to each scan is defined by the \texttt{circle\_idx} and \texttt{circle\_num} arrays (explained below). \item \texttt{circle\_idx}: This is an \texttt{uint32} array of dimension $(N)$ that specifies the index into \texttt{circles} of the first person annotation associated with each scan, the other annotations being stored sequentially afterwards. \item \texttt{circle\_num}: This is an \texttt{uint32} array of dimension $(N)$ that specifies the total number of person annotations associated with each scan. \item \texttt{split}: This is an \texttt{uint8} array of dimension $(N)$ exclusive to the file containing the benchmark training/validation sets, specifying which scans belong to which set (0 = training, 1 = validation).
 The suggested split roughly follows a 90:10 proportion. \end{itemize}

 An important thing to note is that we follow the standard axis convention in robotics (see Fig.~\ref{fig:coords}).
 That is, the X axis points forward, the Y axis points left, and positive angles are counterclockwise.
 This causes the laser scan vectors to effectively be stored right-to-left.